When to hire a lawyer for a spinal cord injury?

 - Various support services for the injured person’s family

 - Funeral expenses

-A qualified spinal cord injury lawyer will help you get compensation for these expenses and others related to your injury.
+A qualified spinal cord injury lawyer will help you get compensation for these expenses, and others related to your injury.
 If you are considering seeking compensation, be sure to keep all receipts for expenses related to your injury, as well as all of your medical records.

 Many people worry that they will have to spend hours in court if they file a personal injury or wrongful death suit, but the lawyer will take care of most of this.
-Your prime role when you file such a suit is to provide detailed, accurate information to your attorney.
+Your prime role when you file such a lawsuit is to provide detailed, accurate information to your attorney.
 He or she will handle the rest of the case.

-We will work with medical experts, certified life care planners and economists to determine the exact nature of your spinal cord injury and the anticipated life time costs.
-Then we will aggressively pursue full compensation for the damages you have suffered, including pain and suffering; current and future medical expenses; physical, occupational and vocational rehabilitation; lost income and loss of future earning capacity; property damage and more.
+We will work with medical experts, certified life care planners, and economists to determine the exact nature of your spinal cord injury and the anticipated lifetime costs.
+Then we will aggressively pursue full compensation for the damages you have suffered, including pain and suffering; current and future medical expenses; physical, occupational and vocational rehabilitation; lost income and loss of future earning capacity; property damage, and more.